 Based on the values entered, a sample size of 404 male participants would be required.

-Suppose that instead of knowing that there will be 500 female participants and wanting to calculate the number of male participants required, the study will be desinged to have an 1:1 sampling ratio of females to males.
-Using the arrow buttons or udjusting the slider, the Sample Size One input can be adjusted to find the required size for which both samples are the same.
+Suppose that instead of knowing that there will be 500 female participants and wanting to calculate the number of male participants required, the study will be designed to have a 1:1 sampling ratio of females to males.
+Using the arrow buttons or adjusting the slider, the Sample Size One input can be adjusted to find the required size for which both samples are the same.
 In this case, the number of female participants can be adjusted down from 500, where the number of male participants required would be 404, to 447, where the same number of male participant would be required.

 Mean One: 2.01